JeffersonLab/iguana/doc/doxygen.md

 # Iguana API Documentation

-This documenation shows how to use the Iguana classes.
-For additional documentation, see the main README at <https://github.com/JeffersonLab/iguana/blob/main/README.md>
+This documentation shows how to use the Iguana classes.

+For additional documentation and examples, [see the main README](https://github.com/JeffersonLab/iguana/blob/main/README.md)